Average Treatment Effect (ATE)

 TL;DR: What is Average Treatment Effect (ATE)?

-Average Treatment Effect (ATE) the average causal effect of a treatment or intervention on an outcome in a population.
-The ATE is the difference between the average outcome under treatment and the average outcome under control.
-It is a key quantity of interest in many causal inference studies.
+Average Treatment Effect (ATE) average Treatment Effect (ATE) is the average causal effect of a treatment on an outcome in a population.
+It is the difference between average outcomes with and without treatment.

 What is Average Treatment Effect (ATE)?